dialog-semiconductor/BLE_SDK6_examples/connectivity/central_Security_Demo/readme.md

 The project was originally created on SDK6.10.511, some codes in SDK files should be modified for full feature.
 The source file should work with other SDK file without any modification.

+## How to run the example

+### Initial Setup

+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

-Following codes should be modified in SDK file to handle the missing key error during the encrypt process, otherwise connecting to a previously paired peripheral with missing key will result in ASSERT_ERROR:
+1. Following codes should be modified in SDK file to handle the missing key error during the encrypt process, otherwise connecting to a previously paired peripheral with missing key will result in ASSERT_ERROR:
 - Added handling for SMP_ERROR_ENC_KEY_MISSING error in *gapc_cmp_evt_handler* in *app_task.c*
 ```
 static int gapc_cmp_evt_handler(ke_msg_id_t const msgid,